Family Life and Found Portraiture

 Why children and families?

-I was once an ESL teacher.
-Both in Seoul and in Hong Kong.
-Before that, an early childhood educator.
-Now?
-A parent who recently finished homeschooling his kiddo.
-I could say that working with children and families is simply what I know.
-Or that kiddos and I operate on a similar frequency.
-But it’s more than that.
-Much more.
-At fifty, I understand in ways that I previously hadn’t that the years are far too few, time spent with loved ones is far too short, and memories irrevocably fade with age.
-For me, a photograph returns me to a time and place with a loved one in ways that no other medium can.
-It grounds me.
-Sitting with a family photograph is altogether therapeutic.
-Being able to offer this to others feels like a beautiful act of service.
+I’m a former homeschool teacher and ESL educator who taught both in Seoul and in Hong Kong.
+Before that?
+An early childhood educator.
+I could say that working with children and their families is simply what I know, so photographing them is a progression that just makes sense.
+I could say that kiddos and I operate on a similar frequency: we’re eternally curious, always wondering how and why, and not always excited about following social norms.
+But what I will say is this: having traveled around the sun 51 times, I understand in ways that I previously hadn’t that the years are far too few, time spent with loved ones is far too short, and memories irrevocably fade with age.
+An emotive photograph holds memory, so offering my skill with a camera to families — with this in mind — feels like a beautiful act of service.

-• I’ve been told that I’m a quiet, calm presence who smiles more than he talks.
+I’ve been told that I’m a quiet, calm presence who smiles more than he talks.
 And it’s true.
 I’m an autistic individual with ADHD and expressive language “hiccups”.
-Because photography is a special interest that feeds my otherwise dopamine-starved brain, I have energy and focus in spades when a camera is in hand.
-Yet, speaking while working can sometimes be challenging.
-I’m a classic “can’t walk and chew gum at the same time” kind of person.
-But I feel that this particular characteristic is an advantage because it reduces my influence in an environment, placing you and yours right where y’all need to be during a session: at the center of your story.
+When it comes to speaking while working, let’s just say I’m a classic “can’t walk and chew gum at the same time” kinda guy.
+But I feel that this particular characteristic is an advantage.
+It reduces my influence in an environment, placing you and yours right where y’all need to be during a session: at the center of your story.

-• Bring it!
+Bring it!
 I’ve been a stay-at-home dad for ten years and a homeschool teacher.
 Before that I worked with kiddos in a number of settings - in classrooms, childcare settings, and shelters.
 Do my joints creek?
-Sure, but I’m all in for photographing whatever chaos comes my way.
+Sure they do.
+But I’m all in for photographing whatever chaos comes my way!

-• I prioritize my client’s personal feelings of emotional safety and their right to set boundaries over photographic opportunity when working with them.
+I prioritize my client’s personal feelings of emotional safety and their right to set boundaries over photographic opportunity.
 Your body is yours to advocate and set boundaries for.
 You say what gets photographed and what doesn’t.
 I honor it.
-My partner breastfeed our kiddo.
-She found the experience deeply connective, and it served as an important foundation in her relationship with them.
+My partner breastfed our kiddo.
+She found the experience deeply connective, and it served as an important foundation in their relationship.
 Some mothers who breastfeed want to be photographed.
 Others don’t.
 Similarly, some parents want potty training or bathing documented.
 Others don’t.
 The most important part of my job is to listen to you and only photograph what you want incorporated into your story.
 Prior to and on the day of your session I’ll regularly check in with you to determine what your boundaries and comfort levels are.
 Likewise, if you allow me to post photos from your session online, we’ll have a discussion around what can or cannot be posted.

-• I value the right to privacy and will honor yours.
+I value the right to privacy and will honor yours.
 But if you allow me to, then yes!
-Personally, it helps me advertise myself as a service provider: the more people see my work, the more opportunity I have to provide photographic services to other members of the community.
-More importantly, I feel that posting client photos online makes the heartwork of parenthood known, revealing its value in a society that isn’t always supportive of parents.
-Moreover, it offers an opportunity to broaden the definition of what family is at a time when institutions are openly assaulting non-normative ways of being.
-So, to repeat myself: yes.
-If you allow me to, that would be fantastic.
+Doing so helps me advertise myself as a service provider: the more people see my work, the more opportunity I have to provide photographic services to other members of the community.
+So, at the risk of repeating myself: if you allow me to post your family photos online, that would be helpful!
 If not, respect.